edouardklein/businessclassif/Notebook.md

 Done, The graph Exp7.pdf shows it all.

+I choose `any_match`, as we prefer false positives over false negatives.

 ## Using the new labeled data

 I had a file with only one category per sample.
 I got a new file with sometimes multiple categories.